toolisticon/pogen4selenium/README.md

 # Restrictions

 The project is still in development, so it currently just supports a few Actions like clicking or writing to input fields.
-Nevertheless it's quite simple to define custom Action annotations and their implementations.
+Nevertheless, it's quite simple to define custom Action annotations and their implementations.

 Please create an issue, if you need specific action to be implemented.
 Usually it will be included shortly after ;)